eitanrait/spring-app/README.md

 Description:

-This document serves as a breakdown of the design and functionality of the SpringBoot application.
+This document is a breakdown of the classes and their functions

-Overview : Each of the following project elements and their relationships will be examined in detail

 	pom.xml
 	compose.yml